-The visual repertory which spans his chosen media can be traced back to a career as a scenic artist between 1988 and 2003 [several years with BBC at Television Centre] for film, television and theatre.
+The extended visual repertory which spans his chosen media can be traced back to a career as a scenic artist between 1988 and 2003 [several years with BBC at Television Centre] for film, television and theatre.
 Two projects on which he headed the scenic art team won BAFTA awards for design; 'Portrait of a Marriage' 1989 and 'Persuasion' 1994.
 This time provided opportunities to practice trompe-l’oeil techniques and visual trickery on an industrial scale.

 The audience’s perceptions and preconceptions are exploited by subterfuge to blur the line between the genuine and the fraudulent, reality and illusion.
+Often this visual dexterity is used as cover to smuggle a socio-political message into the work as sub-text.

 Glenn has exhibited in New York, San Francisco, Kyoto, Dortmund and London and has contributed work to various U.K. regional shows.
 His videos have been shown in Tokyo, Berlin, Rio and London.
 He is represented by work in private collections across six continents.